adieu/django-mediagenerator/README.rst

-Improve your user experience with amazingly fast page loads by combining, compressing, and versioning your JavaScript & CSS files and images.
-Eliminate unnecessary HTTP requests and maximize cache usage with the django-mediagenerator_ asset manager.
+Improve your user experience with amazingly fast page loads by combining, compressing, and versioning your JavaScript & CSS files and images. django-mediagenerator_ eliminates unnecessary HTTP requests and maximizes cache usage.

 Supports App Engine, Sass_, HTML5 offline manifests,  Jinja2_,
 Python/pyjs_, CoffeeScript_, and much more.
 Visit the